8 Things you can do on campus to improve your wellbeing

 8. University services

 There are times when university life becomes overwhelming and no matter how much you try, things aren’t falling in place.
-If you feel like you are not able to handle it, seek help from your friends or make use of the Student Wellbeing services at the Student Guidance Centre.
+If you feel like you are not able to handle it, seek help from your friends or make use of the Student Wellbeing services at the One Elmwood Student Centre.
 There are counselling sessions held in the meeting rooms on the second floor.
 You can either book an appointment in advance to speak to an advisor or just come in during the drop-in times which is 12.30 – 1.30pm Monday to Friday.

 All in all, do not forget to enjoy and grow during your university life, as this time is not going to come back.